15 Best Things to Do in Fairfield (CT)

 This blissful local park is buffered from the I-95 by a thicket and steep bank.

-Gould Manor Park centres on a pond that attracts heron, geese and other waterfowl, as well as the occasional deer to drink when there are fewer people around.
+Gould Manor Park centers on a pond attracting heron, geese and other waterfowl.
+Occasionally I’ve seen deer come to drink here when there are fewer people around.

 From the water’s edge you’ll see lots of turtles, and every April 1 the pond is stocked with trout for a fishing derby for children aged 3 to 15.
 The play areas are well-looked after and have equipment for toddlers and bigger kids.